Nikoge/Statistics-and-Machine-Learning/README.md

 * ## Decision Theory

   The course content gives a foundamental knowledge in Bayesian Inference and Decision Theory.
 The assignments are written in paper.
-  The contexts below are covered :
+  The contexts which the course covers are the following :

     * The subjective interpretation of probabilities.